Youth Coding Competitions Impact in Illinois Schools

 Summary

-Those working in Municipalities and located in Illinois may meet the eligibility criteria for this grant.
+Those working in Students and located in Illinois may meet the eligibility criteria for this grant.
 To browse other funding opportunities suited to your focus areas, visit The Grant Portal and try the Search Grant tool.

 Grant Overview